s06a/quantitative-analysis/risk-and-reward.md

 # better to have dates as index
 returns.index = pd.datetime(returns.index, format="%Y$m")

-# we can also change the period from daily to monthly (if we have one row for each month, daily format is not helpful anymore)
+# we can also change the period from daily to monthly (if we have one row for each month)
 returns.index = returns.index.to_period('M')
 # > 1991-01-01 --> 1991-01